How Whole Body Vibration helps with Anti Aging

 The inactivity that seems to get more prevalent as we age leads to muscle deterioration, muscle weakness and poor circulation which in turn makes it increasingly difficult to engage in any activity that may improve or reverse this “spiral of decline”.
 Benefits of vibration machine training will help to rebuild healthy and strong muscle tissue while boosting blood circulation, and when considering the minimal time commitment, reduced exertion levels and rapid improvements associated with Whole Body Vibration, this exercise can be safely used by even the most sedentary, out-of-shape seniors.

-Another huge health benefit of whole body vibration training for seniors is the rhythmic contractions of the muscle produced by the Whole Body Vibration machine prompt an increase in blood circulation and oxygenation.
+Another huge health benefit of whole-body vibration training for seniors is the rhythmic contractions of the muscle produced by the Whole Body Vibration machine prompt an increase in blood circulation and oxygenation.
 Blood vessels throughout the body are dilated, so fresh, oxygenated blood flows easily through even the smallest capillaries.
-This improved circulation is essential for the overall wellness of any individual, greatly extending, not only personal longevity, but also quality of life.
+This improved circulation is essential for the overall wellness of any individual, greatly extending, not only personal longevity but also the quality of life.

 Standing on a Whole Body Vibration platform has been proven beneficial for muscles and bones, particularly in older or sedentary adults.
 By simply standing on the oscillating platform sends mild vibratory impulses through the feet and into the rest of the body.
 The vibrations activate muscle fibers more efficiently than the conscious contraction of muscles during regular or conventional exercises.